Idler-ai/Idler-ai/README.md

 ### Idler Aurelus
 **` UVic MA in Economics| NTHU Economics | Data Analyst Enthusiast | Class of 2024`**

 Welcome to Idler Aurelus's portfolio, an MA student in Economics at the University of Victoria, BC, Canada.
 Currently holding a bachelor's degree in Economics from National Tsing Hua University, Hsinchu, Taiwan.
-I like to learn and code on my free time.
+My research focus is environmental and resource economics.
+I love working with and give meaning to complex data.
+I learn and code on my free time.
 Got several certifications from the platform Udemy.
-I know a bit of Python, I am better at SQL but have been using R and Excel more often as my academic work would require me to do so.
+I know a bit of Python, I am better at SQL and I have been using R and Excel more often as my academic work would require me to do so.
 I use this portfolio to showcase my personal projects and the courses that I have taken.
 ### 📂 Projects
 Click [here](https://github.com/Idler-ai?tab=repositories) to see all my interesting projects in my repositories so far.